alecjacobson/broken-circuit/README.md

 to the midpoint of the fence and connect a positive charge.
 If the charge completes the circuit then we know the break is _behind_ this point along the fence, otherwise the break remains _beyond_ this point along the fence.
-Recording this information then splitting the side with the break recrusively, this [**bisection method**](https://en.wikipedia.org/wiki/Bisection_method) will find the break in $O(\log n)$ _tests_.
+Recording this information then splitting the side with the break recursively, this [**bisection method**](https://en.wikipedia.org/wiki/Bisection_method) will find the break in $O(\log n)$ _tests_.
 However, the distance traveled to perform each of these tests can be as long or even longer than simply walking the entire